 The majority of couples will struggle with their sexual relationship at some time.
 Many experience this in the months after a new baby when recovery from the birth, and sheer physical exhaustion, seem to leave little time for sex.
 Suzie advises that couples should keep talking about how they’re feeling during this time, and still show affection to each other, even if they don’t feel ready for full sex.
 ‘Being honest with each other eases resentment which will, in turn, improve your sex life,’ she says.
 ‘Think about sex in a different way: it doesn’t have to be penetrative sex.
 Try touching, cuddling, holding each other.
 It’s never too much effort to have a cuddle.’

 Suzie advises parents of children of all ages to make it a habit to plan regular times when they can be alone together.
 Asking family and friends to help with the children to give you even a few hours alone together each week should be a priority.
 And, she says, it’s never too late.

 Even if not having sex has become an excuse, or a situation you feel you can’t change.
 If there are resentments between you, it may be that you may need help from a person outside the family to think about ways of resolving them.
-You can call and speak to a trained call taker on our 24/7 helpline (0808 800 2222) or talk online to our staff through our Live Chat service.
-If you prefer to email, contact us at email@example.com for a guaranteed reply.
+You can call and speak to a trained call taker on our Family Lives helpline 0808 800 2222.
 Don’t forget you can also speak to Relate about any aspect of your family life or your sexual relationship.